Hiking the Puʻu Huluhulu Trail on the Big Island of Hawaiʻi

 Parking for the Puʻu Huluhulu Trail is located at either one of two trailheads.

-First, you can park directly off the Mauna Loa Observatory Road, which is what I recommend, or you can park in the parking lot off of Saddle Road.
-I recommend reading through the next section below to learn more about each trailhead.
+First, there is the option to park directly off Mauna Loa Observatory Road, which is what I recommend, or there is an alternative parking lot off Saddle Road.

 Google Maps Directions: Puʻu Huluhulu (Mauna Loa) / Puʻu Huluhulu (Saddle Road)